This post may contain affiliate links. Please read our disclosure policy.

-Need a substitute for oil in cake mix?
-We have 7 easy ideasโ€”and you probably have most of them in your kitchen already!
+Whether you don’t have oil on hand or you want to lighten things up, sometimes you need a substitute for oil in cake mix.
+These 7 easy oil substitutes produce delicious results—and you probably have most of them in your kitchen already!

 Almost every boxed cake mix I have ever made calls for oil as one of the additional ingredients.
-I do like baking cakes with oil, as it makes cakes moist and tender.
-However, I donโ€™t always have oil on hand and need to replace the oil in the cake mix recipe with something else.
+But I don’t always have oil on hand—and replacing the oil is one of my favorite ways to make boxed cake mix taste homemade, so sometimes even when I do have it on hand, I want to use something else!

 Luckily, there are quite a few things you can use in place of oil that will still help you bake a perfect cake.
 So, whether you need a Betty Crocker cake mix oil substitute or an oil substitute for Pillsbury cake mix, all of these ideas will work!